 Anne wrote: “I guess the one I would miss the most would be the television … the reason is because we have had many family nights crowded together enjoying a movie, documentary, etc.” And Linda agreed: “I would really miss the TV!”

 Marci wrote: “Having been raised in the Old Order Mennonite community I can speak from experience.
 I would miss air conditioning.
-I look back and wonder how I managed.
+I’m already anxious enough as it is about keeping it working.
+When summer starts to approach every year I look into the Services it needs to keep running at its peak.
+I look back and wonder how I managed without it.
+There are very few people who would be able to go an entire summer without having access to a fully-functioning air conditioning system, and I’d usually be one of them.
+And that’s why I’m so surprised at the fact I was able to cope without it.
+I hope that it never happens again though.
 I also would miss my showers.
 Water was brought in from the pump and poured in a big galvanized tub for baths.”
 Carol also said she’d miss “showers.”

 Pamela wrote: “The dishwasher!!”
 And Shirley said: “would miss my modern stove”.